Like reading the news? Have a paper copy of the weekly news posted to you for just $15 per month.

 If you're a current subscriber, or interested in purchasing a subscription, click the link below.

-Penultimate games of the year for Alexandra Bowls Club
+Busy end to the season for Alexandra Bowls Club

-Penultimate games of the year for Alexandra Bowls Club
+Busy end to the season for Alexandra Bowls Club

 And in other news!